Violet Wattenberg

-Violet Cornelia Elizabeth Wattenberg (born 5 December 1978) is an Indian-born Dutch former cricketer who played as a right-handed batter and wicket-keeper.
+Violet Cornelia Elizabeth Wattenberg (born 5 December 1978) is a Dutch former cricketer who played as a right-handed batter and wicket-keeper.
 She appeared in one Test match, 19 One Day Internationals and 11 Twenty20 Internationals for the Netherlands between 2007 and 2011.
-In the Netherlands' only Test match, she was the team's highest-scorer, including scoring 49 in the first innings.
+In her only Test match, she was the team's highest scorer, including scoring 49 in the first innings.
 She also spent one season playing for Warwickshire in 2008.